What are blend and extend contracts? Could your business save money by switching?

 • You instantly get cheaper rates that could help you save money on your energy bills

-• Your rates will be locked in for a certain period, which will protect you from price rises during that time.
+• Your rates will be locked in for a certain period to protect you from price rises during that time.

 Cons: